 Bio

-Kharis Templeman is Research Fellow at the Hoover Institution and the manager of the Project on Taiwan in the Indo-Pacific Region.
-He is also a Lecturer at the Center for East Asian Studies at Stanford University.
+Kharis Templeman is a Research Fellow at the Hoover Institution and program manager of the Project on Taiwan in the Indo-Pacific Region, as well as a lecturer in the Department of East Asian Studies at Stanford University.
+A political scientist by training, he writes and speaks frequently about cross-Strait relations and Taiwan politics and policy issues.

 Academic Appointments